22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Ember Mug 2 ($99.99, originally $109.95; amazon.com)

 The Ember mug is the perfect gift for anyone who enjoys appreciating their coffee sip by sip.
 Using temperature control, you can easily and accurately heat your coffee so it always stays perfectly hot.
-You can find our full review on the Ember Mug 2 here.
+You can find our full review of the Ember Mug 2 here.

 Charcuterie Board Set and Cheese Serving Platter ($54.99; amazon.com)